TomasBoda/abm-sheets-web/docs/tech-docs.md

 ABM Sheets is designed primarily for researches, scientists and people with at least some background in spreadsheets, simulations, modeling, prototyping, mathematics, computer science, economics or physics.
 It is **not intended** for users with no technical experience whatsoever, since understanding the integration of time requires familiarity with spreadsheets or other form of interactive programming systems.

 ## 3. System Overview

+This section introduces the main features of ABM Sheets and describes its high-level architecture and technologies used for its development.

 1. [High-level Architecture](#31-high-level-architecture)
 2. [Technology Stack](#32-technology-stack)